Guidelines for Graduate Student Grievance Hearings, University of North Dakota

 VII.
 ORDER OF PROCEEDINGS IN A GRIEVANCE HEARING

 - The Chair will begin the hearing with a brief opening statement.
 The Chair will then ask each person in the room to introduce himself or herself for the record.
 The Chair will state the reason for the hearing, describe the role of the Panel and explain the procedures to be followed.
 The Chair will ask the student filing the grievance whether he or she wishes the hearing to be open or closed.
-If the student requests a closed hearing, only the Recording Secretary, the principle parties, the Panel and, if applicable, their advisors shall remain.
+If the student requests a closed hearing, only the Recording Secretary, the principal parties, the Panel and, if applicable, their advisors shall remain.
 Witnesses will only be allowed in the room when they are presenting, but may be asked to remain available to answer additional questions later in the proceedings.

 - Following the Chair’s summary, and unless otherwise determined by the Chair of the Panel, the order of presentation will be: